History of Dialectic Inquiry (Dialectics)

 of (seemingly) opposing forces (paradoxes)

-- Compare the picture on the right to appreciate the important difference
+- Compare the picture to appreciate the important difference

 between dialectics and a trade-off (~mix), a dilemma, a